 and the ethics that matter!

-So people, even if we have to take a short term view of paying our bills, let’s at least take a long term view of protecting the environment.
+But people, even if we have to take a short term view of paying our bills, let’s at least take a long term view of protecting the environment.

 But do start with your own actions and make any small changes you can.
+Start planting for bees.

 Tell your leaders you want positive change, not spin, not short term solutions, and not fear-guided action based on pressure from the big profit-driven corporations of this world.